John McGuirk

 John McGuirk (born 2 March 1984) is an Irish writer and political commentator.
-He is the editor of Gript, a website that has been described as conservative, far-right, and right-wing.
-McGuirk is also a regular contributor to The Irish Catholic.
+He is a contributor to The Irish Catholic and an editor of Gript, a news outlet that is a member of the Press Council of Ireland.

+McGuirk and Gript have both been described as conservative, right-wing, and far-right.
+McGuirk does not agree with being labelled as "far-right" and has engaged in legal action against others for defamation for using the term.

+Early life

+McGuirk was born in Ballybay, County Monaghan.
+He studied for the Leaving Cert at St. Macartan’s College in Monaghan.
+He subsequently attended Trinity College Dublin where he was involved in student politics and graduated with a B.A. in political science in 2006.

 Career

 He has worked in various public relations roles and as a communications manager for Declan Ganley's Rivada Networks.
 He has been the editor of Gript Media, which describes its primary aim as supporting news and debate "without the liberal filter," since 2020.
 He also writes for the Irish Catholic.
 McGuirk has appeared as a guest on Irish broadcast media, including The Last Word and Tonight with Vincent Browne.

 Political career

 McGuirk was a member of Ógra Fianna Fáil, of which he was national policy coordinator before resigning after a meeting at Fianna Fáil headquarters following leaking of e-mails in August 2003.
 He subsequently joined Fine Gael but resigned in 2007 after issues around a press release criticising the party leader with regard to Crumlin Children's Hospital; he later rejoined, then left again.

 McGuirk was elected unopposed as Eastern Area Officer of the Union of Students in Ireland in 2006.
 The following year, he unsuccessfully sought the position of president of the USI.